 Why not to use standard files?

-First of all I’ve tried to use file based input plugin from Logstash and it wasn’t really successful 🙂 It works, but there where some troubles.
+First of all, I’ve tried to use a file-based input plugin from Logstash and it wasn’t successful :) It works, but there were some troubles.
 The plugin locks all files to check updates & Sitecore is doing the same, so this will lead to potential issues.
-So I look ed through other logstash input plugins and stopped at rabbitmq
+So I looked through other logstash input plugins and stopped at rabbitmq

 RabbitMQ is a messages broker that works on AMQP.

 AMQP (Advanced Message Queuing Protocol) is a networking protocol that enables conforming client applications to communicate with conforming messaging middleware brokers.

 Messaging brokers receive messages from publishers (applications that publish them, also known as producers) and route them to consumers (applications that process them).

 The next step was to integrate Sitecore with RabbitMQ but I will describe it in a separate post.